dynamsoft-docs/label-recognition-docs-server/programming/c-cplusplus/cpp-user-guide.md

 1. Start recognition with the default Label Recognizer Template.

     ```cpp
-    router.StartCapturing("recognize-textlines", true);
+    router->StartCapturing("recognize-textlines", true);
     ```

    >Note:
     >
     >- The second parameter is set to true, all images in the folder will be processed before returning.
 If set to false, it will return immediately.
-    >- You can also manually call StopCapturing to stop the current recognition task..
+    >- You can also manually call StopCapturing to stop the current recognition task.

+### Release Allocated Memory

+1. Release the CCaptureVisionRouter instance.

+    ```cpp
+    delete router, router = NULL;
+    ```

+   >Note:
+   >You only need to explicitly dispose of the CImageSourceAdapter instance, as ownership of the following associated instances will be automatically transferred to the CCaptureVisionRouter instance:
+    >- CImageSourceAdapter instance associated using SetInput
+    >- CCapturedResultReceiver instance associated using AddResultReceiver
+    >- CImageSourceStateListener instance associated using AddImageSourceStateListener.

 You can download the similar complete source code from [Here](https://github.com/Dynamsoft/label-recognizer-c-cpp-samples/tree/master/samples/C++/HelloWorld).